-5.2.6.2.1 Packet filtering

-5.2.6.2.2 Interface robustness requirements

-5.2.6.3 Logging

 Reference that needs to be changed, of course.

 MME can be changed to Network Product without problems.
 Otherwise the text is generic.

 Entirely generic.
 Some Editorial changes are proposed.

 This document contains "must" in the text.
 As the occurrences of “must” in this document are not in quoted text they shall be replaced: